nicolasalliaume/shopify-cli/README.md

 Copies assets from the source theme into the target theme.
 All assets will be copied, unless a list of files is provided.

 Example: `$ shopify-cli themes sync 231761231 1127862138 templates/cart.liquid templates/404.liquid assets/main.js`

+#### Bootstrap themes `$ shopify-cli themes bootstrap <name> [ <name> ... ]`
+This command will install one or more of the free themes provided by Shopify.
+These are:
+- brooklyn
+- boundless
+- debut
+- jumpstart
+- minimal
+- narrative
+- pop
+- simple
+- supply and venture.
+It also accepts a `--all` flag that will install all themes.

+Example: `$ shopify-cli themes bootstrap minimal`
+Example: `$ shopify-cli themes bootstrap --all`

 ## Theme Kit integration
 [Theme kit](https://shopify.github.io/themekit/) is a cross-platform tool for building Shopify Themes.
 Theme Kit uses a yaml config file that you can create with Shopify CLI.